Short-term health plans in Florida

 Until October 2, 2018, federal regulations limited short-term health insurance plans to no more than three months in duration, and prohibited renewals.
 The Trump Administration is now allowing for much longer short-term plans unless a state imposes its own restrictions.

-Florida does not limit the duration of short-term plans beyond the federal rules, but prior to June 2019, the state had a statute that limited pre-existing condition exclusions on plans with terms of longer than six months.
+Short-term health insurance in Florida does not limit the duration of plans beyond the federal rules, but prior to June 2019, the state had a statute that limited pre-existing condition exclusions on plans with terms of longer than six months.
 Florida Statute 627.6045 states that health plans cannot exclude pre-existing conditions for more than 24 months, and cannot look back more than 24 months to determine whether an applicant has pre-existing conditions.
 The law also says that a person who has prior continuous coverage (that’s at least as robust as the new coverage) during the 24 previous months is not subject to pre-existing condition exclusions.
 But prior to June 2019, it specifically exempted nonrenewable short-term plans with terms of no more than six months.

 So if a short-term plan was nonrenewable and lasted no more than six months, the insurer could set its own rules regarding pre-existing conditions.
 But if the plan was renewable and/or had a term of more than six months, the insurer could only look at up to 24 months of medical history to determine whether pre-existing condition exclusions will apply, and could not impose pre-existing condition exclusions at all if the person had continuous creditable coverage during that time.

 But in June 2019, Florida enacted S.322, which eliminated the requirement that the health plan be nonrenewable and last less than six months in order to be exempt from Florida’s pre-existing condition rules.
-The statute now simply says that it doesn’t apply to short-term plans as long as the plan discloses to the applicant that the policy will not cover pre-existing conditions and will not count as qualifying previous coverage if and when the person applies for a new policy under Florida’s pre-existing condition protection rules.
+The statute now simply says that it doesn’t apply to short-term health insurance in Florida as long as the plan discloses to the applicant that the policy will not cover pre-existing conditions and will not count as qualifying previous coverage if and when the person applies for a new policy under Florida’s pre-existing condition protection rules.

 Because Florida does not limit short-term plans, the Trump Administration’s new regulations apply in the state.
 Insurers can offer short-term plans with initial terms up to 364 days and the option to renew for a total duration of up to 36 months.

-Which insurers offer short-term plans in Florida?
+Which insurers offer short-term plans in Florida

 - Aspen Insurance